julien6387/supvisors/docs/configuration.rst

 .. hint::

-    It is still possbile to validate the XML rules file manually.
+    It is still possible to validate the XML rules file manually.
     The XSD contents used to validate the XML can be found in the module ``supvisors.parser``.
     Once extracted to a file (here :file:`rules.xsd`), just use :command:`xmllint` to validate: